 Let me guess, as you were going down the list of questions there was only a ‘YES’ Response to maybe 2/3 of the above things?
 If most of your answers were NO then keep reading below.
 If you’re answers are YES then you are killing it – keep up the great work!

 The truth is, in order to maintain our training patterns and allow our body to have longevity in training we need to ensure that we are doing everything that we can in order to look after ourselves from the inside out, ensuring that we are building a solid platform in all areas.

 Now I ask again, how do you recover?

 Here are a few things I do to recover:

-- I usually see my functional rehabilitation specialist (who is also a biomechanics specialist and a chiropractor and much more.) around every 8-10 weeks and get my body realigned and back in working order.
+He is also a biomechanics specialist and a chiropractor and much more.
+I see him around every 8-10 weeks and get my body realigned and back in working order.
 Everyone is different so some people may not need to see a physio/osteo/chiro at all, but others will probably need more regular sessions.

 For more information on flexibility, mobility or anything to do with recovery please get in touch!
 I would love to hear from you!